 Tonight, 54 Below presented Kate Baldwin and Aaron Lazar: All For You.
 The theater was packed, and viewers logged in from Italy, Canada, and the United States.
-A rhythm section and strings were there to provide a lush accompaniment for the singers.
+A rhythm section and strings provided a lush accompaniment for the singers.

 From the Audience to the Stage

 The audience turned heads to see Baldwin and Lazar moving toward the stage from different places on the floor with wireless mics, singing an opening a capella introduction.
-The orchestra joined in for “One Second and a Million Miles” from The Bridges of Madison County by Jason Robert Brown.
+The orchestra joined in for “One Second and a Million Miles” by Jason Robert Brown from The Bridges of Madison County.
 They held hands, delivered the song, and embraced.

 Baldwin was gorgeous, wearing gold pumps with her red coiffure and curls.
 She was wrapped in an emerald green, sleeveless, full-length satin gown with a split on the left.
 Lazar was handsome and suave in a blue suit and gray shirt with a folded handkerchief in his breast pocket.